The Mechanics of

 break up your story into more paragraphs.

-Many
+Many beginning

-one or two paragraphs.
-Huge paragraphs
+two paragraphs.
+Huge paragraphs are hard

-up into smaller paragraphs with empty spaces in between.
+smaller paragraphs with empty spaces in between.
 Notice that throughout this tutorial, I’ve

 kept my paragraphs fairly short.
 This